 75. Impacts on Physical Resources.
-Out of 300 km water pipeline network, more than 60% will be done by using trenchless technology.
-Thereby impact will be very low.
+Out of 453 km water pipeline network, more than 60% will be done by using trenchless technology.
+Therby impact will be very low.
 About 40% will be implemented by open cut method.
 There will be temporary impact during contruction period.
 However, proper mitigation measure will be taken.
-The construction will be conducted without major physical impacts as the only ground disturbance will be the excavation of chambers every 10 to 100 m for the entry and exit of the tunneling machinery and pipes.
-The use of this technology will generate waste material but since the contractor will be required to remove it quickly and dispose appropriately, this work will also not have major physical effects.

-76. There will however be much greater physical disturbance from the installation of the remainder of the pipes, as this will require the construction of over 120 km of trenches.
-If average trench dimensions are 0.5×1.6 m, then this work will excavate almost 72,00 m3 of soil and stone.
+76. There will however be much greater physical disturbance from the installation of the remainder of the pipes, as this will require the construction of about 180 km of trenches.
+If average trench dimensions are 1×0.6 m, then this work will excavate almost 108,000 m3 of soil and brickbats.
 After construction, approximately 25% of the trench will be occupied by the pipe, 50% by backfilled sand, and 25% by excavated soil replaced on top of the pipe.
-This means that over the project area as a whole, a total of 36,000 m3 of sand will be brought to site, 18,000 m3 of soil will be replaced in the trenches, and 54,000 m3 of waste soil and stone will be left over.
+This means that over the project area as a whole, a total of $81,00m^3$ of sand will be brought to site, and 108,000 m3 of excavated waste soil will be remove from the from the site as soon as possible for easy movement of the local people.

 77. This presents a significant waste management issue, as this is a very large quantity of waste, which could not be dumped without causing physical impacts (on air quality, topography, soil quality, etc.) at the disposal site.
 There will also be quite large physical changes as a result of trench construction; and as the work will almost certainly be conducted in the dry season, there is also a lot of potential for the creation of dust (during excavation, storage and transportation of soil, and the importation of sand for infilling).
-Although most actions will be the responsibility of the contractors appointed to conduct this work, DWASA will also need to discuss the waste management issue in detail with DCC, to explore ways of reducing the amount of material to be dumped, by finding alternative beneficial uses.
+Although most actions will be the responsibility of t^he contractors appointed to conduct this work, DWASA will also need to discuss the waste management issue in detail with DCC, to explore ways of reducing the amount of material to be dumped, by finding alternative beneficial uses.

-78. The source of sand for the infilling will be determined by the contractors, and it is likely that this will be purchased from vendors who dredge sediment from the rivers for use in building and as infill in the floodplains to raise the level of building land.
+78. The source of sand for the infilling will be determined by the contractors, and it is likely thatthis will be purchased from vendors who dredge sediment from the rivers for use in building and as infill in the floodplains to raise the level of building land.
 This is a major operation that has been underway for some considerable time, and removes very large quantities of sand from the river, without any apparent ill effects.
 This is probably because of the enormous amounts of sediment that are carried by the rivers and deposited in the delta region, and it could be that the mining activity improves the flood retention capacity of the river and helps protect parts of the city from flooding.
-The 36,000 m3 of sand that are required by this project represents a small fraction of the amount that is excavated annually, and will therefore not have significant additional impacts on the river beyond those of the operation as a whole.
+The 37,600 m3 of sand that are required by this project represents a small fraction of the amount that is excavated annually, and will therefore not have significant additional impacts on the river beyond those of the operation as a whole.

-79. Another physical impact that is commonly associated with large-scale excavation is the effect on local drainage patterns if surface- and ground- water collects in voids as they are being dug.
+79. Another physical impact that is commonly associated with large-scale excavation is theeffect on local drainage patterns if surface- and ground- water collects in voids as they are being dug.
 This should however not be a problem in this case, given the relatively deep water table in Dhaka City, and the fact that the contractor will almost certainly conduct the excavation in the dry season to avoid difficult working conditions in the monsoon.